NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/Void Salts.md

 * * *

 This sachet is filled with a fine powder that seethes with energy distilled directly from the Void.
-When used in casting a [[Spells/Grim Tendrils|Grim Tendrils]] spell, void salts allow you to split the area of the spell, creating any number of lines originating from you that total 30 feet in length.
+When used in casting a [[Grim Tendrils|Grim Tendrils]] spell, void salts allow you to split the area of the spell, creating any number of lines originating from you that total 30 feet in length.
 A creature that multiple lines pass through is only affected once.

 *Source: Pathfinder Wake the Dead #5*
 *OGL*